November 2015 Paris attacks: Bataclan theatre massacre

 A radio reporter attending the concert described the terrorists as calm and determined and said they reloaded three or four times.
 Two gunmen attacked the concert hall; one gunman provided covering fire while others reloaded, to ensure maximum efficiency.
 Whenever the gunmen stopped to reload, some of the crowd ran for the emergency exits, scrambling over each other to escape.
 Some were shot from behind as they fled, and the terrorists laughed as they shot them.
 Those who reached the emergency exit were shot by the third gunman, who positioned himself there.
 Other groups of people barricaded themselves in backstage rooms.
 Some smashed open the ceiling in an upstairs toilet and hid among the rafters under the roof.
 Those who could not run lay still on the floor pretending to be dead.
 According to survivors, the terrorists walked among those who were lying down, kicked them, and shot them in the head if there was any sign of life.
 An eyewitness reported hearing the gunmen ask amongst themselves where the members of the Eagles of Death Metal were once the gunfire stopped.
 Mohamed-Aggad and Mostefaï then went upstairs to the balconies, while Amimour stayed downstairs and fired at people who tried to flee.

+Police Commissioner Guillaume Cardy, then deputy head of the nighttime anti-crime brigade responsible for the Paris area (BAC 75N, Brigade Anticriminalité 75 Nuit), and his driver, a sergeant, were the first to arrive on the scene at 21:50, barely ten minutes after the shooting began.
+They saw spectators flee the concert hall in panic and heard gunshots and screams.
+Understanding that people were still trapped inside with the terrorists, they decided to enter the concert hall from the front doors, armed only with their service 9mm pistol and equipped with light body armor.
+From the entrance, they saw Samy Amimour holding a hostage at gunpoint on one side of the stage.
+They shot him six times at 21:57.
+As he fell to the ground, the terrorist detonated his explosives, while his hostage managed to escape.
+Mohamed-Aggad and Mostefaï then fired upon the officers from the balconies, forcing them to take cover behind the auditorium's pillars.
+After a few minutes, the two policemen decided to exit the concert hall to see if backup had arrived.
 The Search and Intervention Brigade (BRI) arrived on the scene at 22:15, soon followed by the elite RAID tactical unit.
-At 22:15, the first two responding officers entered the building armed with handguns and encountered Amimour, who was standing on the stage getting ready to execute a survivor.
-Amimour died after being shot by the officers and detonating his explosive vest.
-Mohamed-Aggad and Mostefaï then fired upon the officers, forcing them to withdraw and wait for backup.